awsdocs/aws-cloud-map-developer-guide/doc_source/access-control-overview.md

 ## Managing Access to Resources<a name="access-control-manage-access-intro"></a>

 A *permissions policy* specifies who has access to what\.
 This section explains the options for creating permissions policies for AWS Cloud Map\.
-For general information about IAM policy syntax and descriptions, see the [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+For general information about IAM policy syntax and descriptions, see the [IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 Policies attached to an IAM identity are referred to as *identity\-based* policies \(IAM policies\), and policies attached to a resource are referred to as *resource\-based* policies\.
 AWS Cloud Map supports only identity\-based policies \(IAM policies\)\.